Illangasinghe/Test-in-Go/README.md

 ## Configuration

-All configuration parameters are located in the `config/config.yaml` file.
+All configuration parameters are located in the `config/config.json` file.
 This includes database connection details, API URLs, and other key settings for the framework.
 The `env.go` file manages environment variables to make the framework flexible in Docker environments.

 ## Directory Overview

-- **config/**: Contains configuration files used for the framework, including general settings (`config.yaml`).
+- **config/**: Contains configuration files used for the framework, including general settings (`config.json`).
-- **templates/**: Predefined JSON/XML templates for generating dynamic test data.
+- **templates/**: Predefined JSON/XML templates for generating dynamic test data, categorized by inbound and outbound messages.
 - **data/**: Static test data files that are used for testing without modification.
-- **utils/**: Helper functions, such as JSON/XML parsing, HTTP client utilities, and template loaders.
+- **utils/**: Helper functions, such as JSON/XML parsing, HTTP client utilities, response handling, and database interactions.
+  - **api_helpers/**: Functions for making API calls.
+  - **response_helpers/**: Functions to manage responses.
+  - **validation_helpers/**: Response and schema validation helpers.
+  - **message_helpers/**: Building dynamic inbound and outbound messages.
+  - **db_helpers/**: Database interactions and validation.
 - **db/**: Handles database connections and validation functions, and supports multiple databases (e.g., PostgreSQL, MySQL, MongoDB).
-- **tests/**: Organized by entity (e.g., `product/`, `order/`), and contains API tests, database validation tests, etc.
+- **tests/**: Organized by entity and type of call (e.g., `inbound/`, `outbound/`, `integration_scenarios/`), and contains feature files for behavior-driven tests and corresponding step definitions.
+  - **features/**: Gherkin feature files that define the test scenarios.
+  - **steps/**: Step definition files that link the Gherkin steps to Go code.
 - **docs/**: Documentation for using, contributing, and setting up the framework, making it easier for public users.
 - **fixtures/**: SQL scripts for initializing and cleaning up the database before and after test execution.
-- **reports/**: Stores test reports for tracking results and analysis, useful in CI/CD environments.
+- **reports/**: Stores test reports for tracking results and analysis, useful in CI/CD environments (Allure results are stored here).
+- **docker/**: Docker setup for isolated test environments.
 - **scripts/**: Contains scripts to help automate tasks, such as `run_tests.sh` for executing tests or `prepare_db.sh` for preparing databases.
 - **main.go**: Entry point to run the test framework as a standalone executable.